Approaching product photography for your handmade skin care business for the first time…or…FINALLY admitting that you need help in this area?

 - ALWAYS opt for fresh plants – do not use silk plants or flowers for your photo shoots.
 It’s better to have no props at all than to use something that is clearly artificial.

-- Real fruit is a lovely way to add some texture and color in a photo if you use any citrus essential oils or ground seed exfoliants in your products.
+- Real fruit is a lovely way to add some texture and color to a photo if you use any citrus essential oils or ground seed exfoliants in your products.

 - Tip: If you have a long photo shoot and the fruit starts to look a little dried out, apply a thin layer of corn syrup with a pastry brush and it will look freshly cut and juicy.